zanawar/azure-pipelines-tasks-terraform/README.md

 ## Release Notes

+### 0.4.16

+Add support for secure .env files.
+Secure variable files chosen that end in `.env` will be treated as .env files.
+The environment variables within the file will be emitted to the task process so that they are available to terraform.

 ### 0.4.14

 Fixed issue where backend storage account creation would return error due to deprecated storage account kind.
 This was due to a change in azure storage.